yagosansz/gostack11-challenge03/README.md

 ### Getting started

 1. Run `react-native run-android` to start the application

-*In case the above step causes the build to fail, start the Emulator from Android Studio first, then repeat step 1 above.*
+2. In case the above step causes the build to fail, start the Emulator from Android Studio first, then repeat step 1 above
   ---

 Made with :heart: by Yago!